ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 • Trouble following simple instructions

-Many parents describe their child as “always on the go,” but the key factor is how consistently these behaviors occur across situations.
+Many parents describe their child as always on the go.
+The key factor is not the energy itself, but how consistently these behaviors occur across different situations and settings.

 2. ADHD Symptoms in School Age (6–12 Years)